Easy Healthy Meatloaf Recipe

 Sure, we don’t want to eat a meatloaf-only diet.
 Just like we wouldn’t want to eat a potatoes-only or blueberries-only or kale-only diet.
 We need a diverse variety of nutrients in our diets—including fats and sugars—and all of our bodies need calories from food for energy.
 But, when we stress so much about food and diets, this can actually wear our bodies down and get in the way of our health goals.

 Instead, a more helpful question to ask might be: “can meatloaf be nourishing and nutritious?”
 And most importantly: “do I enjoy eating it?”
+To explore your relationship with food and learn how to embrace your food freedom, check out my Food Freedom course.

 Can meatloaf be healthy and nutritious?